ousatov-ua/current-dotfiles/README.md

 <https://github.com/ryanoasis/nerd-fonts>

 Use from ./other/fonts/
+or
+`brew tap homebrew/cask-fonts`

-Currently, using IBM Plex Mono
+Currently, using IBM Plex Mono.

+`brew install font-blex-mono-nerd-font`

 Another good options: IBM Plex Mono, Victor Mono

 Can be installed from `other/fonts/VictorMono-Nerd.zip` or via brew:

-`brew tap homebrew/cask-fonts`

 `brew install --cask font-victor-mono-nerd-font`